Oliver's Cornwall

 Cotehele Garden

 The garden of Cotehele House is really two.
-Behind the house, on its west side, is a relatively formal compartmented garden within the old walled garden, only recently restored.
-Here you will find a pool garden, broad herbaceous borders, annuals for cutting and an orchard.
-Linking this to the valley garden on the east side of the house is a sloping meadow, ablaze with hundreds of varieties of daffodils in spring and dotted with crocuses, anemones and fritillaries.
+Behind the house, on the west, is a relatively formal compartmented garden within the old walled garden, recently restored.
+Here is a pool, herbaceous borders, orchard and annuals for cutting.
+Linking this to the valley garden on the east side is a sloping meadow, ablaze with hundreds of varieties of daffodils in spring and dotted with crocuses, anemones and fritillaries.
 The Tamar Valley was once prime daffodil growing territory, the early crop exported to London by water from Cotehele Quay.
 A grove of acers finally links meadow and terrace.
 Below the formal eastern rose terrace lies the ten-acre valley garden, a delight when its magnolias, camellias, rhododendrons and azaleas are in flower.
-Later there are impressive hydrangeas and superb dogwoods.
+Later come impressive hydrangeas and superb dogwoods.
 At any time you can enjoy the view of an ancient dovecote across a lily pond, the palms, ferns, tree ferns, bamboos and gunnera.
 Views continue eastwards to take in the Calstock railroad viaduct over the River Tamar.
 A stream runs down the valley, through a series of small pools bordered by king cups, irises and candelabra primulas.
-If you leave the garden at the bottom end, a path leads left along the Tamar to Calstock, right down to Cotehele Quay with its small maritime museum and visitor centre.
+Leaving the garden at the bottom end, a path leads left along the Tamar to Calstock, right heads down to Cotehele Quay with its small maritime museum, tearooms and visitor centre.

 Dovecot in the valley water garden